 The forms need to be distributed by January 31st (to reflect the amounts paid in the previous tax year) to the recipients of the money.

 Other often-used 1099 forms include:

-A 1099-K form is required of a company that has had more than 20k in sales (and 200 transactions) in a year through a third-party payment processor.
+A 1099-K form is a required form third-party payment processors must file when the sales volume is greater than $20,000 and 200 transactions in a year.
 An example of a third-party payment processor is PayPal.

-This form is required when a company pays money greater than $10.00 to a:
+This form is required when distributions greater than $10 have been made from a: